barbozav/applied-ai-backend-coding-challenge/README.md

 *The frontend tests are excluded as the application routes, templates and read-model.
 Studying `Selenium` could apply here.*

-*A simple browser debugger or extension is capable of returning the average load time of the application `/index`page - which is around 150 ms. A better approach would be test it with `Locust` or `JMeter` and do a proper analysis - scaling worker processes and threads as necessary.*
+*A simple browser debugger or extension is capable of returning the average load time of the application `/index` page - which is around 150 ms. A better approach would be test it with `Locust` or `JMeter` and do a proper analysis - scaling worker processes and threads as necessary.*

+### Train

 ### Build, tests and deploy